 6. Fearless: The Heroic Story of One Navy SEAL’s Sacrifice

 Fearless was on the New York Times best-seller list.
-It’s about Adam Brown, one of the major team members of SEAL Team Six.
-The story is on survival and the struggle never to give up and keep pushing on against all odds.
+It’s about Adam Brown, one of the significant SEAL Team Six team members.
+The story is about survival and the struggle never to give up and keep pushing against all odds.
 The book has a few good pictures of Adam as a soldier.

 His goggles slipped while doing a training exercise, and a bullet got him in the right eye.
 So, he lost his right eye.
-There he was with the patch, and he told the Navy that he wouldn’t get out on the disability.
-Then he trained himself to be a left-eyed sniper and became one of the best snipers we’ve ever had.
+He was with the patch and told the Navy he wouldn’t get out on the disability.
+Then, he trained himself to be a left-eyed sniper and became one of the best snipers ever had.
 Adam Brown never gave up.
-He could have come home for disability, been severed by the military, but he refused.
+He could have come home for disability and been severed by the military, but he refused.
 The left eye was a dominant sniper and was one of the best.

 Author: Eric Blehm